mirkobrombin/foundation-lang/docs/stdlib/concurrent.md

 The shared request flag uses release/acquire synchronization.
 Its native representation is an opaque `u64` handle private to the standard library and is not a public package ABI.

+## Channels

+The runtime transport for `Sender<T>` and `Receiver<T>` is implemented.
+A zero-capacity channel performs a rendezvous; a positive capacity stores values in FIFO order.
+Sender and receiver counts are independent, buffered owned values use generated drop glue, and closing either direction wakes operations that can no longer complete.
+Structured task cancellation removes a parked operation from its channel queue before resuming it as cancelled.

+The Foundation endpoint facade and `select` lowering are still pending.
+Until they are executable, this transport is an internal runtime contract rather than a public `std.concurrent` API.